Skip to main content

 Unrestricted LCFF Sources (Local Control Funding Formula):

-• The Supplemental and Concentration grants are calculated using the district’s unduplicated count which is 70% of the district’s students who are either English Learners, Low-Income, or Foster Youth.
+• The Supplemental and Concentration grants are calculated using the district’s unduplicated count, which is 70% of the district’s students who are either English Learners, Low-Income, or Foster Youth.
 Districts with an unduplicated percentage below 55% are not eligible to receive the concentration grant.
-These dollars are budgeted for goals and actions in the Local Control Accountability Plan, or LCAP and funding is used to increase or improve services for the district’s highest needs students.
-This year, the Supplemental and Concentration grant is projected to total $23 million.
+These dollars are budgeted for goals and actions in the Local Control Accountability Plan (LCAP) and funding is used to increase or improve services for the district’s highest needs students.
+The 1st Interim Supplemental and Concentration grants total about $22 million.
+This is $860,000 lower than the Original Budget due to a projected 1% decrease in the Unduplicated Pupil Percent

 • The smallest percentage of LCFF revenues are the add-ons for TK, Targeted Improvement, and Transportation.
 Those generally amount to less than 2% of the total or around $2 million this year.
-The TK add-on is about $3,148 per TK ADA in this budget, but may increase in the next budget.
+The TK add-on is about $3,077 per TK ADA.
 Targeted Improvement is calculated based on the 2012/2013 funding levels and is designed to support instructional improvement.
 Home to School Transportation is a fixed amount based on the 2012/2013 funding levels but beginning in 2022/2023, it began receiving statutory COLA adjustments.

 • LCFF growth estimates will be limited to cost-of-living percentage adjustments.